q335r49/microviche/README.md

 `o` `O` | *obtain cell / column*| | `F1` |*help*
 `p` `P` | *put obtained after / before*| |`q` `esc`|*quit*

-\* When **c**hanging a label, you are also prompted for the highlight and position.
+<dt>(Optional) Label color and position
+<dd>When `c`hanging a label, you are also prompted for a highlight group and a position.
 Type <samp>&nbsp;:hi&nbsp;</samp> for a list of currently defined highlights.
+Positioning is more elaborate:

-Suppose you want to name a map block after a heading in the text that occurs halfway down the block and is the second column in a larger block of text.
-So you'd like to show the previous split and have the cursor jump straight to the heading.
-Positioning commands can acheive this by move the cursor and the view from their default position (topleft corner in the leftmost split, respectively).
+Say you want to label heading that occurs halfway down the block and as the second column in a larger block of text.
+You'd like to show the previous split and have the cursor jump straight to the heading.
+Positioning commands can acheive this by move the cursor and the view from their default positions (topleft corner in the leftmost split, respectively).
 For example:

-<samp>&nbsp;&nbsp;Heading##s20j&nbsp;&nbsp;</samp> _shift view left one split, cursor down 20 lines_
+<samp>&nbsp;&nbsp;s20j&nbsp;&nbsp;</samp> _shift view left one split, cursor down 20 lines_
-<samp>&nbsp;&nbsp;Heading##20jCM&nbsp;</samp>  _cursor down 20 lines, center split, scroll so cursor is middle line_
+<samp>&nbsp;&nbsp;20jCM&nbsp;</samp>  _cursor down 20 lines, center split, scroll so cursor is middle line_

 Note that when movement is defined for a block, `F10``.` *snap to grid* will perform that movement.
 The complete syntax is: